readysetmark/WealthPulse/Readme.md

 - [x] Can I clean it up so the balance query function is just sub-function calls?
 - [x] Clean up computeCommodityValues (get rid of side-effects)

+### Phase 3: Post-1.0 Someday/Maybe Improvements

+Electron
+* Use electron to make a bundled app instead of requiring an always-running server process with a web browser pointed at it
+- [x] Do proof-of-concept with Electron pointed to current server -- it works!
+- Turn it into an Electron app instead of accessing through a browser:
+	- [x] Launch F# server at startup
+	- [x] Launch electron browser window pointed to WP server
+	- [x] Update documentation with launch instructions (npm start in dev)
+	- [x] Delay launching browser window until server ready
+	- [x] Retrieve port (or full address) from server output
+	- [ ] Determine correct path to wealth pulse server depending on:
+		- dev mode vs bundled app
+		- platform (OS X vs Windows)
+		>> Partially done
+	- [ ] Icon and rename and change 'Electron' app name to 'WealthPulse'

+Tooling
+- [ ] Switch tests to xUnit/FSUnit
+- [ ] Setup CI (TravisCI?)
+- [ ] Add a real logger
+- [ ] Use npm/FAKE/grunt/gulp automation?
+- Automate:
+	- [ ] Building/bundling a shippable "app"
+		- OS X:
+			- Copy `node_modules/electron-prebuilt/dist/Electron.app` to `dist`
+			- Copy `package.json` and `WealthPulseApp` to
+			`dist/Electron.app/Contents/Resources/app`
+			- Copy F# app to `dist/Electron.app/Contents/Resources/app`
+		- Windows: TBD

+Price Scraping
+- [x] Retry after delay if fetching prices fails (happens if no internet is available) instead of waiting a full day to retry
+- [ ] Only write to `.pricedb` if new prices were found
+- [ ] When writing to `.pricedb`, write to temp file first, then replace `.pricedb` file (avoid clobbering a file if app exits during write)
+- [ ] Consider using Akka.net actors?

+UI
+- [ ] Use bower or npm to retrieve dependencies, rather than including sources for all dependencies in the git repo
+- [ ] Switch to elm or cycle.js instead of React?
+	- [ ] Spike Elm
+	- [ ] Spike cycle.js
+- [ ] If keeping with React...
+	- [ ] Update to latest React
+	- [ ] Switch to React Router instead of Backbone router
+- [ ] Update to Bootstrap from v2 to v3 (or v4...)
+- [ ] Display indicator when ajax call is happening
+- [ ] Combine reports and payables / receivables into one dict?

+Types
+- [ ] Include a list of account levels field on Posting?
+	- How am I actually using Account & AccountLineage in the app?
+	- Also change Account to a Subaccount list and Subaccount = String
+- [ ] Review all types for consistency
+- [ ] Symbol Price: Hard-coded line number to -1 -- feels like a hack

+Reports
+- [ ] Add unit tests
+- [ ] Break functions into smaller units?
+- [ ] Use LINQ?
+- [ ] Balance: Can I improve the entry filtering code?
+- [ ] Income Statement: Should be able to pull up income statement for any month
+	- Add a dropdown for picking period?

+New Report Ideas
+- [ ] Portfolio
+	- [ ] Overall portfolio return and per investment
+	- [ ] Expected T3s/T5s to receive for last year (ie had distribution)
+		- I should be able to get this with a register report query
+- [ ] Expenses
+	- [ ] Average in last 3 months, in last year
+	- [ ] Burn rate - using last 3 months expenses average, how long until savings
+	is gone?
+	- [ ] Top Expenses over last period
+- [ ] Charts
+	- [ ] Income Statement chart (monthly, over time)

+Parsing Ledger File
+- [ ] Skipping the comment lines during parsing would simplify processing (since first thing we do is drop them)
+- [ ] Transform post-processing to a pipeline that deals with one transaction at a time (completely), or does things in parallel
+- [ ] Improve error reporting during parsing and balance checking
+- [ ] Validate accounts based on a master list?
+To prevent typos and whatnot...

+Command Bar Enhancements
+- [ ] Add parameters:
+	:payee
+	:excludepayee
+	:uncleared or :cleared
+- [ ] Add fault tolerance to parameter parsing
+- [ ] Clean up and improve date/period parsing
+	Additions for period: yyyy, last year, this year
+- [ ] Autocomplete hints (bootstrap typeahead)

+Nav
+- [ ] Configurable nav list
+- [ ] Configurable default report
+- [ ] Handle outstanding payees with multiple commodity amounts a bit nicer (renders poorly right now)

+Commodities
+- [ ] Write the equivalent of Penny's sell-off command

+Server
+- [ ] Switch to Suave instead of NancyFX?
+- [ ] Let server launch on any port?
+- [ ] Server should handle SIGTERM signal gracefully